 Read a summary of HIPAA security rule.

-The role of Microsoft Office 365
+The role of Microsoft 365

-Office 365 meets many of the compliance regulation requirements for healthcare organizations around the globe.
+Microsoft 365 meets many of the compliance regulation requirements for healthcare organizations around the globe.
 It complies with the HIPAA Business Associate Agreement, and meets the breach notification requirements of ARRA/HITECH, the International Organization for Standardization 27001, Federal Information Security Management Act, EU Safe Harbor, EU Model Clauses and the Data Processing Agreement.

 Email regulations for HIPAA compliance

-When considering a software solution like Microsoft Office 365 that supports HIPAA compliance, it’s important to remember HIPAA requires that three specific areas are addressed when it comes to email, one of the biggest compliance violators:
+When considering a software solution like Microsoft 365 that supports HIPAA compliance, it’s important to remember HIPAA requires that three specific areas are addressed when it comes to email, one of the biggest compliance violators: